enabledhq/enabledhq.github.io/_posts/2016-07-05-platform-business-model.md

 ## Community building

-Social networks lend themselves naturally to building communities, but product/service exchange platforms takeit to another level as they have highly engaged user groups that share common interests.
+Social networks lend themselves naturally to building communities, but product/service exchange platforms take it to another level as they have highly engaged user groups that share common interests.

 That is when user-generated content comes into play.
 Examples: stories created by users about users in Airbnb’s [Community Center](https://community.airbnb.com/t5/Community-Center/ct-p/community-center); discussions on Etsy’s Community [Forum](https://www.etsy.com/au/forums/?ref=ftr)s.